 Store Clerks’ Responses to Testers’ Return Requests

-Store clerks’ and managers’ responses to the testers’ return requests were broken into four categories: Return denied, exchange, store credit, or refund.
-Figure 2 shows the frequency of each response by tester race and gender.
-As Figure 2 shows, white testers received a refund or store credit more frequently, and had their return denied less frequently, than African-American testers.
+Store clerks’ and managers’ responses to the testers’ return requests were divided into four categories: return denied, exchange, store credit, or refund.
+Figure 2 shows the frequency of each response according to tester race and gender.
+As Figure 2 shows, white testers received a refund or store credit more frequently, and had their return denied less frequently, than did African-American testers.

+Figure 2: Return Outcomes by Tester Race and Gender

 Table 4 presents the main effect of testers’ race and gender on their return outcomes.
 The dependent variable is whether the return was accepted or denied.
-Columns 1 and 2 use testers’ first-stage outcomes (before asking to speak with a manager) as the dependent variable, while columns 3 and 4 use final-stage outcomes as the dependent variable.
+Columns 1 and 2 report testers’ first-stage outcomes (before asking to speak with a manager) as the dependent variable, while columns 3 and 4 report final-stage outcomes (after asking to speak with a manager) as the dependent variable.

 Testers’ first-stage outcomes provide relatively well-controlled tests for discrimination.
 Because the store clerk’s initial reaction was made with relatively little intervention on the tester’s part, it is unlikely that the initial differences in treatment are driven by any unobserved differences between testers.
-On the other hand, testers’ final-stage outcomes may better reflect real-world racial and gender disparities, to the extent that in real-life consumers often continue to negotiate with sellers.
+On the other hand, testers’ final-stage outcomes may better reflect real-world racial and gender disparities, to the extent that in real life, consumers often continue to negotiate with sellers.

 Table 3